zikkat/navigation/report.md

 There are three main modules:

-1- model.py is the neural network representing the Q function
+1- model.py is the neural network representing the Q function The network is a fully connected network with three layers
+  * First layer is input layer: uses state size=37 and outputs: 128
+  * Second layer has input: 128 and output: 64
+  * Third and Last Layer has input 64 and output: action size=4

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.